HMS-Core/hms-ml-demo/README.md

 |-- CrazyRockets // Use the facial recognition and gesture recognition functions of Huawei ML Kit to move the rocket to avoid obstacles.

+|-- CrazyShoppingCart // uses the key point recognition function of Huawei ML Kit to control the movement of the shopping cart to catch dropped items.

 ## Precautions

 The project contains multiple independent projects.
 After downloading code, open the root project and it